What is the difference between gingivitis and periodontitis, their causes, treatment, and prevention

 • Tender gums

-Do you know there is a lot of bacteria in our mouth?
+Do you know there are a lot of bacteria in our mouth?

 Yes.